Terms of Engagement

 5. Your right to claim without us

-You do not have to use a claims management company.
-You can submit a claim to the FSCS directly, free of charge, at www.fscs.org.uk, and you can refer complaints to the Financial Ombudsman Service free of charge.
-By engaging us, you are choosing to pay our success fee in exchange for managing the claim on your behalf.
+You do not have to use a claims management company or a legal representative at all.
+You can submit a claim to the FSCS directly, free of charge, at www.fscs.org.uk, and you can refer complaints to the Financial Ombudsman Service free of charge at www.financial-ombudsman.org.uk.
+By engaging Redress Advisory and (subsequently) the SRA-authorised law firm, you are choosing to pay the single capped success fee described above in exchange for having your case prepared, coordinated and run for you on a no-win-no-fee basis.

 6. Cancelling this agreement